Pay in parts at Klarna

 how-does-nimber-work-screen

-• Introduce the Open Banking flow
+• Introduced the Open Banking flow

-• Increase transparency
+• Increased transparency

-• Improve the post-purchase experience
+• Improved the post-purchase experience

 Validating initial proposals